abingdonpta/abingdonpta/content/about/documents.md

 ## Provided As Needed

 - **Insurance Policy**: The PTA is required to be covered by insurance at all times.
 The policy is submitted to the Virginia PTA each year.
-- **Tax Exempt Letter from Virginia PTA**: After the PTA has sent all of the required documents to the Virginia PTA, it receives a letter confirming that it is a tax-exempt subordinate to the Virginia PTA.
+- **Tax Exemption Letter from Virginia PTA**: After the PTA has sent all of the required documents to the Virginia PTA, it receives a letter confirming that it is a tax-exempt subordinate to the Virginia PTA.
 PTA volunteers can use this letter to solicit donations from businesses, as it provides assurance that any donations made to the PTA are tax-deductible.
 - **Sales Tax Exemption Letter**: Once the PTA's tax-exempt status is reinstated, we will apply for a sales tax exemption from Virginia's Department of Taxation.
 This will allow the PTA to purchase items without paying sales tax.
 - **Application for Tax Exempt Status (IRS Form 1023)**: The PTA's tax exempt status was revoked years ago, and the PTA submitted this form to the IRS on January 22, 2022 in order to request that the tax-exempt status be reinstated.
 - **Logos**: We retain vector image files of the Abingdon Cardinal logo and the Abingdon PTA logo.